Zury Ríos

-Zury Mayté Ríos Sosa (born 24 January 1968) is a Guatemalan politician.
+Zury Mayté Ríos Sosa (born 24 January 1968) is a Guatemalan former politician.
 She is the daughter of the late general, and President of Guatemala Efraín Ríos Montt.

-She began her political career with her father, whom she defended against accusations against him.
+She began her political career with her father, whom she defended against accusations of genocide against him.
 She served four terms in Congress, from 1995 to 2012, where she was chair of the Foreign Relations Committee.
 She also served on the Steering Committee of the Inter-Parliamentary Union (IPU) and was the chair of the IPU's Latin American Group where she was elected unanimously by parliamentarians from the Latin American nations.
 Zury was the presidential candidate for the party VIVA at the 2015 elections.

 Family and education

 Zury Ríos Sosa was born in January 1968, the third child of José Efraín Ríos Montt and María Teresa Sosa Ávila.
 Ríos Sosa's father, a former Guatemalan army general and illegitimate President of Guatemala, was found guilty of genocide against the Ixil Maya and crimes against humanity.